 The Finished Design

 A finished logo is deceptively simple to look at.
 The best logo designs are rarely those created immediately and without process and planning.
 When creating a logo for yourself or a client, spend time with the idea and allow it to evolve.

-- Put your logo designs into print on letterhead, business cards, envelopes, and other identity products at NextDayFlyers.com, and create an affordable identity packages for clients or personal branding.
+- Put your logo designs into print on letterhead, business cards, envelopes, and other identity products at NextDayFlyers, and create affordable identity packages for clients or personal branding.